nastinsk/madlib-cli/README.md

 4. Input the words following the prompt (21 words)
 5. Receive your output
 6. Check you current result in the madlib_result.txt file
+7. To run test use "pytest -s" command

 ## Architecture
 * Python 3.7.5